 Stay the course; the best is yet to come.
 Real estate follows an up and down curve with a historical upward trend.
 During a crash, you should save up as much cash as you can and hold on to your assets.
 As the market slowly starts to recover, buy more assets (read: investment properties) while everyone else is still recovering.

 In summary, you can create passive income streams while in the military if you buy and hold investment properties that produce cash flow.

-The most cost effective way to do this is by purchasing a good property at every duty station with a VA loan, refinancing into a conventional loan every year, and then buying yet again.
+The most cost effective way to do this is by purchasing a good property at every duty station with a VA loan.
 Rinse and repeat.
 You can do this as many times as you like.
 All you need to do is either wait a year or get orders to move somewhere else.
 There are also many ways to accelerate this strategy and really get a jump start towards financial freedom.

 One of the best ways to accelerate yourself towards your passive income goals, however, is investing in turn-key real estate.
 Not every duty station will have smart investment options, and sometimes we are on deployment or stationed overseas.
 The good news is, it is very possible to buy cash flow investment properties out of state or while OCONUS.
 If you trust your turn-key providers and you have access to lenders who are experts in working with military investors, you could set yourself up for a significant amount of passive income.

 From the beginning of my journey, there have been many different directions offered to myself and the other amazing veterans that I currently work with and we have truly as a team elevated the education and networking in the last few years.
 I cannot recommend enough, you must get educated and see what is out there for you when it comes to building wealth through real estate.
 With the brainpower we have on our team, we have expanded into many areas of education to include long-term rentals, short-term rentals, and multi-family.